Airbnb rules go ‘step too far’ with guidance on how to clean up blood

 It wasn’t just the culinary restrictions that caught the travellers’ eyes.

-“What’s more, another rule included very specific cleaning instructions ‘in the event of blood loss’, added Ms McManus.
+“What’s more, another rule included very specific cleaning instructions ‘in the event of blood loss’, added Ms Clark.

 “I can only wonder what kinds of guests had stayed at the apartment before us.”